cia-ran/free_energy_diagrams/README.md

 I developed this module during my masters in chemistry at the University of Otago, New Zealand.

 An example script to produce a figure is given at /examples/example_script.py.
-The saved output of this script is given in .pdf form (converted from .eps) and can be seen below.
+The saved output of this script is given in .svg format and can be seen below.

 ![Image](/examples/fed_example.svg)